bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 54°
+- 53°
-- Clear
+- Mostly Clear
-- 81% humidity
+- 75% humidity
-- 11 mph wind
+- 8 mph wind
-- 2% cloud cover
+- 26% cloud cover
 - 44 AQI 🟩
-- 0.98 inches of rain expected in the next 48 hours
+- 1 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>